Kids’ screen time: Why is it a problem and what can parents do?

 Up to the age of 3, kids learn by observing their surroundings, the adults and copying their actions.
 But when they have screens flashing before their eyes, they may not be so observant and it will affect their development.

 Moreover, a child’s vision is not fully developed until the age of 8.
-So, when their eyes are exposed to innumerable hours of blue light, it will hamper this development too.
+So, when their eyes are exposed to innumerable hours of blue light can lead to poor vision and hamper overall development as well.

 Everything that your children register in their brain comes from the visual impressions they process every day.
 Thus, screen time won’t only affect their development but will also cost them in the ‘learning’ aspect of their lives.